Swimming pools and spas

 Outdoor spa pools

-• how often the spa pool is used
+• how often it's used

 • whether the water is heated from cold or from the household's hot water system